 Great local amenities

-In addition to the local facilities in Ashington, the neighbouring town of Morpeth (6 miles away) offers a wide selection of high street shops, boutiques, pubs and food outlets, as well as luxury brands as Sandersons Department Store.
-And of course if you fancy a spree, the bright lights of Newcastle are less than 18 miles away.
+In addition to the local facilities in Ashington, the neighbouring town of Morpeth (6 miles away) offers a wide selection of high street shops, boutiques, pubs and food outlets, as well as luxury brands such as Sandersons Department Store.
+If you fancy a spree, the bright lights of Newcastle are less than 18 miles away.

 Range of schooling options

 For families with school-age children, there’s a great choice of schools in and around Ashington.
 Local primary schools include St Aidan’s RC Primary School, Bothal Primary School and Bishop’s Primary School, as well as The Dales primary school for children with special educational needs which was rated ‘Outstanding’ by Ofsted.
 Secondary school options include Dukes Secondary School, Josephine Butler Academy and Ashington Academy.
 A further selection of schools can be found in Morpeth, a short drive away.